dev-vw/lanecc_teaching-demo/geospatial-r_lesson1.md

 #### Rasters

 In contrast to vector data, rasters are composed of a matrix of cells or pixels that represent a unit of geographic space.
-Each of these units contain values that represent conditions for the specified area.
-Rasters will be a dedicated tutorial in a future lesson.
+Each of these units contain values that represent conditions for the specified area. _We will cover raster data in detail in a future lesson._

 ## Introducing the data